 - Cereal – Not all cereals are made equal as far as shelf life goes.
 Stock up on varieties such as Cheerios and Shredded Wheat.

-- Baking Powder – a leavening agent which causes the expansion of doughs.
-If you want to make bread, you’ll need some baking powder.
+- Baking Powder – 18 months.
+A leavening agent that causes the expansion of doughs.

-- Cornmeal – Make some cornbread to go with those beans!
+- Cornmeal – Good for about 12 months.
+Make some cornbread to go with those beans!